 What is 21 Days of Prayer and Fasting?

-On January 6th we will begin our 21 Days of Fasting & Prayer!
-This is a time we intentionally set aside time to seek God, hear from Him, repent and worship Him.
+On January 3rd we will begin our 21 Days of Prayer & Fasting!
+This is a time we intentionally set aside time to:

 If you sense God has more for your life, 21 Days of Prayer is a great place to start believing Him for all that He has for you.
 As you practice seeking Him first, He will move on your behalf like never before.
 You will start to see the power of prayer impact your relationships, work, family, and every area of your life.
 Whether you join us in person or online, we would love for you to be part of 21 Days of Prayer